 Graduate-level training is offered in the following areas: (i) Cognition and Information Processing, (ii) Mathematical Behavioral Science, (iii) Perception and Action, (iv) Language, and (v) Cognitive Neuroscience.

-A choice of two undergraduate majors is offered: Psychology (B.A.) and Cognitive Science (B.S.).
+A choice of two undergraduate majors is offered: Psychology (B.A.) and Cognitive Sciences (B.S.).
 While the majors overlap in certain fundamental and basic knowledge bases, they differ considerably in their focus.

 The curriculum for the B.A. in Psychology is designed to provide students with a strong foundation in general psychology, and a suitable background for postgraduate training and careers in all branches of psychology.